DalianisG/terraformProject/README.md

-# Terraform AWS S3 Bucket Creation
+# Terraform AWS S3 Bucket - SNS

-This repository contains a simple Terraform application that demonstrates how to create an Amazon S3 bucket on AWS using Terraform.
-The provided Terraform configuration defines the necessary resources and settings to create an S3 bucket.
+This repository contains a simple Terraform application that demonstrates how to create an Amazon S3 bucket and an SNS topic and receive an email every time a file is uploaded on the s3 bcucket using Terraform.
+The provided Terraform configuration defines the necessary resources and settings.

 ## Prerequisites

 Before you begin, ensure you have the following prerequisites:

-- **Terraform**: Make sure you have Terraform installed on your local machine.
+- **Terraform**: Make sure you have Terraform (version ~> 0.15) installed on your local machine.
 You can download it from the official website: [Terraform Downloads](https://www.terraform.io/downloads.html).

 - **AWS Account**: You'll need an active AWS account with appropriate permissions to create S3 buckets.